Dengue cases are surging in mainland France: what do you need to know?

 Currently, of the five departments affected by the disease, three are located in the Occitanie region and two in the Provence-Alpes-Côte d’Azur (PACA) region.

-The mosquito vector has invaded our territory.
+The mosquito that carries the disease has invaded our territory

 Map showing the distribution of the tiger mosquito in mainland France and Corsica, January 2022